 The verb tratar can be used as a transitive verb with a direct object straight after the verb (i.e. with no preposition).
 In this case it means "to talk about/to address".

-En el programa tratarán temas de actualidad muy interesantes.In the programm they'll talk about very interesting current issues.
+En el programa tratarán temas de actualidad muy interesantes.In the programme they'll talk about very interesting current issues.

 La obra de Lorca trata el problema de la represión social de la época.Lorca's work addresses the problem of social repression of the time.